fazo96/ipfs-drive/README.md

 - general improvements to the code, stability and performance
 - gives some feedback while analyzing folder contents
 - upgraded to ipfs 0.27
+- when opening a file it shows some info, allows copying hash or opening on gateway

 #### Known Issues